FlexBE/flex_bt_turtlebot3_demo/README.md

      * Patrols and periodically moves to recharge station
      * This uses a battery status topic.
 A simple simulated battery drain and charge can be run with:
        * `ros2 launch flex_bt_turtlebot_demo_bringup turtlebot_sim_battery.launch.py use_sim_time:=True `
+       * The FlexBE app will report missing data if the battery status is not running.

 Execute the behavior via the `FlexBE Runtime Control` tab.
 * The system requires the operator to input a `2D Nav Goal` via the `RViz` screen